2011 Annual Report – ‘we need a better system’ says DfID

-The need is great.
-After over 4 years (3 in recession) trying to fund a helicopter service in Africa through charitable donations in the United Kingdom, the trustees have identified that this charity should focus speeding disaster response and refocused their vision as a result.
+The need is still great.
+After over 4 years (3 in recession) trustees have been trying to fund a helicopter service in Africa through charitable donations in the United Kingdom.
+It has been difficult.

-It is a pleasure to report a steady increase in the following of our work on Twitter, Linked in and Facebook.
+And it is a pleasure to report a steady increase in the following of our work on Twitter, Linked in and Facebook.
 We are so grateful for continuing generosity from this widening support base.
 It is significantly responsible for a 145% in our funds over the year, achieving one of our targets in the 2010 report.